BMW is preparing a redesign for its 2-Series Active Tourer compact minivan that was never sold in the United States.

 2021 BMW 2-Series Active Tourer spy shots - Photo credit: S. Baldauf/SB-Medien

-The platform should be BMW Group's front-wheel-drive FAAR design that debuted in May in a redesigned 1-Series hatchback.
+The platform should be BMW Group's front-wheel-drive FAAR design that debuted last May in a redesigned 1-Series hatchback.
 The platform brings improvements in weight reduction and compatibility with electrified powertrains including battery-electric options.
-Americans will see the platform for the first time in the 2-Series Gran Coupe compact sedan that debuted in November at the Los Angeles Auto Show.
+Americans will see the platform for the first time in the 2020 2-Series Gran Coupe compact sedan.

 The current 2-Series AT can also be ordered as a stretched 2-Series Gran Tourer boasting three rows of seats.
 This model isn't expected to get a repeat as customers with larger families are more and more turning toward SUVs instead of minivans.